Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 ```
 For the recyclerview to know how and which items to display, an adapter needs to be created.
 Create a Kotlin class named `ReminderAdapter`.

-The RecyclerView recycles a set of ViewHolders.
-The views in the list are represented by ViewHolder objects.
+The RecyclerView recycles a set of `ViewHolders`.
+The views in the list are represented by `ViewHolder` objects.
 An inner class, called `ViewHolder`,
 which extends `RecyclerView.ViewHolder` is the view holder for this Recyclerview.
 In the ViewHolder a reference to the TextView is made,
 and a bind method is created which is used to populate the widgets with data from the Reminder object.
 In our case, it sets the text from the TextView to the text from the Reminder String.

 Positive
-: Now, change the ReminderAdapter you have just written.
+: Now, change the `ReminderAdapter` you have just written.

 ``` kotlin
 /**